mrmartineau/SublimeTextSetupWiki/README.md

 By [Dmitry Budaev](https://github.com/condemil/) - **Install through Package Control**

 Create new Gists from selected text & print existing Gists from Github.com.
 [Nettuts+ Sexy Code Snippet Management With Gists](http://net.tutsplus.com/tutorials/tools-and-tips/sexy-code-snippet-management-with-gists/).

+## ix. <a name="csscomb"></a> [CSS Comb](https://csscomb.com)

+A tool for sorting CSS properties in specific order.
+This is really useful if you prefer to sort your CSS properties not alphabetically but by group.

 #### Installation options
 If you're using OS X and have a keychain entry for github.com, no configuration is needed.
 Otherwise, copy the `Gist.sublime-settings` file from Packages/Gist to Packages/User sub-directory and edit: